wlwatkins/SMARS-Robot/README.md

 Little 3D printed arduino SMARS (Screwless Modular Assembleable Robotic System) robot with UltraSonic attachment and code.
 This is a nice little project do due with your gild, or to give as a gift.
 It introduces to robotcs and the Arduino system quite entertainingly.
 Attachements are available from the creator's website ([SMARS modular robot]).

+#Video Demonstration

+- Need to make it.
+I actually just need to get a new 9V battery.

 # Installation